Full-Bleed Printing

 When your letter has ink going all the way to the edge of the page, without the typical white border, it's referred to as "full-bleed" printing.

-To include this service, mention it in the special instructions box when you send us your letter, choose Full or Standard service, and prepare your letter in one of the following ways.
+To include this service, just mention it in the special instructions box when you send us your letter.

-When you export a PDF from InDesign, go to the "Marks and Bleeds" section, ensure that "Use Document Bleed Settings" is checked, and leave everything else unchecked.
+When you export a PDF from InDesign to send to us, go to the "Marks and Bleeds" section, ensure that "Use Document Bleed Settings" is checked, and leave everything else unchecked.

-Using Other Software: Method 1 (Setting the Page Size)
+Other Software: Method 1 (Set the Page Size)

 Width: 8.75"